etiennody/purchoice/README.md

     * PURCHOICE_DBURL=mysql+pymysql://`<user>`:`<password>`@localhost/purchoice

     We’ll need credentials to connect to the database.
 As per best practice configuration should be stored in the environment, not the code.
-Put the bellow env variables at the application repository, making sure to update the variables for your environment.
+Put the bellow environment variable at the application repository, making sure to update the variable for your environment.

 * Install the requirements:
     ```